-Ben Starrett is the founding executive director of the Funders’ Network for Smart Growth and Livable Communities, created in late-1999.
-Despite having been a football and rugby player for over 30 years, he graduated magna cum laude from Princeton University with a degree in politics and economics.
-Ben is a member of Leadership Florida Class XIX, was a Knight Fellow in Community Building, and serves on the board of Rail~Volution.
-Active in numerous national and local organizations, he lives in South Florida, where he enjoys kayaking, snorkeling, trying to run marathons, and most other aspects of outdoor life.
+Ben Starrett is the founding executive director and President & CEO of the Funders’ Network for Smart Growth and Livable Communities, created in late-1999.
+A magna cum laude graduate of Princeton University with a degree in politics and economics, he is a member of Leadership Florida Class XIX, was a Knight Fellow in Community Building, and serves on the board of Rail~Volution.
+Active in numerous national and local organizations, he lives in South Florida with his wife Regina, where they cultivate butterflies and enjoy most other aspects of outdoor life.
 Download full bio

 Director of Finance and Operations

-Jennifer works both in programmatic and administrative areas including board relations, human resources, finance and budgeting, logistical planning, green building, and the inclusiveness initiative.
+Jennifer works both in programmatic and administrative areas including operations, board relations, human resources, finance and budgeting, logistical planning, annual conference, and the GREEN working group.
 Before joining the Network in 2005, she was the executive director of the Kidney Foundation of South Florida, responsible for all areas of nonprofit management including special events, operations, board development, educational programming, community outreach, and communications.
 Jennifer graduated magna cum laude from Vanderbilt University with a degree in English and Russian.
 The daughter of a Peruvian mother and American father who flew for Pan Am, she has traveled extensively and lived abroad.
-Jennifer enjoys her extended family, reading too much, making things with her hands, and swimming in open water as long as it’s 84 degrees or somewhere foreign.
-While her favorite animals are feline, she knows the best horse in the world is a Caballo de Paso named Miski in Lima, Peru.
+Jennifer enjoys her extended family, reading too much, making things with her hands, well-planned trips to interesting locales, and swimming in open water as long as it’s 84 degrees or somewhere foreign.

-Maureen manages the River Partnership of Community Foundations, coordinates the Network’s research and publications agenda, and organizes fundraising and membership communications.
+Maureen joined the Network in 2002 and currently serves as Vice President and Director of Member Services, organizing membership development and communications, and supervising the member services team and agenda, including program evaluation.
+Maureen also manages the Philanthropic Preparedness, Resiliency and Emergency Partnership (PPREP), a community foundation disaster preparedness and response learning cohort in a ten-state Midwestern region.
 Prior to joining the Network, she spent her early career managing membership and publications at the Georgia Center for Nonprofits.
-A magna cum laude graduate of Villanova University, where she earned a bachelor’s degree in philosophy, Maureen later received a master’s degree from the Georgetown University Public Policy Institute.
-While there, she was a Jessie Ball duPont Fund Emerging Nonprofit Scholar at the Institute’s Center for the Study of Voluntary Organizations and Service.
+A magna cum laude graduate of Villanova University, where she earned a bachelor’s degree in philosophy, Maureen later received a master’s degree from the Georgetown University Public Policy Institute (now the McCourt School of Public Policy).
+While there, she was a Jessie Ball duPont Fund Emerging Nonprofit Scholar at the Institute’s Center for Public and Nonprofit Leadership.
 An avid sports fan, Maureen often bores her colleagues with tales from her beloved Villanova Wildcats, New York Giants, and Boston Red Sox and other useless sports trivia.

 Ann Fowler Wallace